theiiienrique/theiiienrique.github.io/docs/wordpress.md

 ## Edit the post

-Complete the following steps to edit the post you created:
+To edit the post you created, follow these steps:

 <Tabs>
 <TabItem value="art-and-media" label="For art and media" default>